nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-* Note that the card for the person being displayed will be highlighted as well.
+Note that the card for the person being displayed will be highlighted as well.

 ### 4. List Tabs

 There are three list tabs: Student, Tutor and Class.
-There will be an indication for which list is currently being displayed.
+The highlighted tab indicates which list is currently being displayed.

 <p align="center">